expectedparrot/edsl/docs/surveys.rst

 * Add values for parameterized questions (`Scenario` objects)
 * Specify different language model(s) that will be used to answer the questions (the default model is GPT 4)

-An EDSL survey can also be sent to Googe Forms, Survey Monkey, LimeSurvey and other survey platforms.
+An EDSL survey can also be sent to Google Forms, Survey Monkey, LimeSurvey and other survey platforms.